cardiffinc/react-login-gamma/README.md

 # React Login and Registration Template #2

-This project was derived from the [ui-mockup](https://dribbble.com/shots/15468484-Edupark-Login-Logo) designed by Ali Atalay Sencan on Dribbble.
+This project was derived from the [ui-mockup](https://dribbble.com/shots/14019613-Sign-up-form) designed by Pieter-Pleun Korevaar on Dribbble.

 ## Tech Stack